tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartPlotArea.md

 ### border

-The border of the plot area.
+The border of the chart plot area.

 #### Returns
 `\Kendo\Dataviz\UI\ChartPlotArea`